mpieva/quicksand/docs/_sources/configuration.rst.txt

 | To cite the Nextflow-docs [nxf_docs]_:
 | "Singularity is a container engine alternative to Docker.
 The main advantages of Singularity is that it can be used with unprivileged permissions and doesn’t require a separate daemon process.
 These, along other features, like for example the support for autofs mounts, makes Singularity a container engine better suited the requirements of HPC workloads.
 Singularity is able to use existing Docker images, and pull from Docker registries."

-So both the :code:`singularity` and the :code:`docker` profiles use the same container to run the processes of the pipeline in.
-The image used to construct the containers is hosted on `dockerhub <https://hub.docker.com/repository/docker/merszym/quicksand>`_ and automatically pulled by the pipeline upon request (e.g. by running the pipeline with the :code:`-profile singularity` flag).
+So both the :code:`standard` and the :code:`docker` profiles use the same container to run the processes of the pipeline in.
+The image used to construct the containers is hosted on `dockerhub <https://hub.docker.com/repository/docker/merszym/quicksand>`_ and automatically pulled by the pipeline upon request (by running the pipeline).
 The Dockerfile used to create the image is hosted in the repository as well, see: :file:`quicksand/docker/Dockerfile`

 .. attention::
     When running the pipeline with Singularity make sure that you: